 Xanthomatosis

-Cholesterol crystals form under the skin and make the tip of the wings swell, sometimes until they bleed.
-In severe cases, the tips of the wings need to be amputated.
+Cholesterol crystals form under the skin and make the tips of the wings swell, sometimes until they bleed.
+In severe cases, the tips of the wings must be amputated.

-Here are some effective ways to get a parrot to lose weight:
+Here are some practical ways to get a parrot to lose weight:

 Dietary Changes